yuqinbailey/AC215_S2S/README.md

 python cli.py --pipeline
 ```

-For reference, we have these Docker images on Docker Hub:
+For reference, we have the calleble Docker images on Docker Hub:
 `lildanni/data-collection`,
 `lildanni/data-preprocessing`,
 `lildanni/feature-extraction`.